mateodelnorte/cconfig/README.md

     console.log(config.OVERRIDEABLE_VAR"); // prints "this var will be used, unless overriden for another environment" console.log(config.ANOTHER_VAR"); // prints "mongodb://somevalue2:27017/somedb"
 ```
-individual values can be overriden by environment variables specified globally or inline as well.
+Individual values can be overriden by environment variables specified globally or inline as well.

 assuming: `OVERRIDEABLE_VAR="text straight from the command line" NODE_ENV=production node myApp.js`:
 ```